-- Participants must meet the HUD definition of homelessness - PSH units are prioritized for chronically homeless individuals and families - Participants will generally have 10-12 identified barriers to accessing/retaining permanent housing - All referrals to PSH shall come through the Coordinated Entry process - There can be no predetermined length of stay - Supportive services designed to meet the needs of program participants must be made available to the program participant throughout the duration of the stay in PSH - PSH programs will utilize housing first approach - Each PSH program in the CoC will provide up-to-date information on eligibility criteria for the program
+Participants must meet the HUD definition of homelessness

+- PSH units are prioritized for chronically homeless individuals and families - Participants will have a VI score of 8 or higher. - All referrals to PSH shall come through the Coordinated Entry process - There can be no predetermined length of stay - Supportive services designed to meet the needs of program participants must be available to the program participant throughout the duration of the stay in PSH - PSH programs will utilize housing first approach - Each PSH program in the CoC will provide up-to-date information on eligibility criteria for the program

-Goals Performance Standard Goal Housing stability- Persons residing in permanent housing will remain in this housing for a minimum of one year or exit to other permanent housing % of persons who remain in the PSH program as of the end of the operating year or exited to PH during the operating year 85% Increase Total Income - Persons will maintain or increase earned and unearned income The % of persons age 18 or older who increase earned or unearned income as of the end of the operating year or program exit 10% Increased Earned Income- Persons who increased employment income The % of persons age 18-61 who increased their employment income as of the end of the operating year or program exit 10% Utilization Rates- Program operates at full capacity, with low vacancy rate, and quickly fills vacancies Average daily utilization rate during the operating year 90% Data Quality - Program maintains adequate data quality in HMIS See Data Quality Report See Data Quality Report
+Description Permanent Supportive Housing Performance Measures Goal Housing Stability: Persons residing in permanent housing will remain in this housing for a minimum of one year or exit to other permanent housing.
+The percentage of persons whose length of stay is no longer than 40 days 85% Increase Total Income: Persons will maintain or increase earned and unearned income.
+The percentage of persons age 18 or older who increased their total income from all sources as of the end of the operating year or program exit.
+10% Increased Earned Income: Persons who increased employment income.
+The percentage of persons age 18-61 who increased their employment income as of the end of the operating year or program exit 10% Utilization Rate: Program operates at full capacity, with low vacancy rate, and fills vacancies quickly.
+Average daily utilization rate during the operating year.
+90% Data Quality: Program maintains adequate data quality in HMIS.
+See Data Quality Report See Data Quality Report